 Body acne is usually caused by the combination of moisture and friction.
 When there’s friction between the skin and the fabric you’re wearing, especially in hot or moist climates, the lining of your skin’s pores is broken down.
 The top layer of skin dies, while sweat and bacteria trapped on the skin’s surface, or in your fabric, over-hydrates the pores.
 This clogs your skin with excess sebum and dead skin cells, causing inflamed follicles.

 How can exfoliating help?

-Here are the main take-aways we hope you got from this article!
+Here's what we hope you got from this article:

 - Exfoliating your body is just as important as exfoliating your face